Every now and then, the thriller/survival genre puts out a movie that would scare people enough to completely abandon a favorite leisure activity.

 Both of them keep fighting with the bear, getting injured in the process.
 Then, Jen’s bear spray works and gets the bear off their back for a while.

-Jen has no food or shelter, and she is also getting stalked by the bear who is ready to pounce on her.
+Jen has no food or shelter, and she is also getting stalked by the bear, who is ready to pounce on her.
 To get it off her back, she tries to climb a waterfall but slips.

-That fall results in her getting her ankle broken.
+That fall resulted in her getting her ankle broken.
 After a harrowing journey, she finally returns to the campsite.
 Jen paddles back to the lodge and collapses on the beach, where Brad finds her.

-Adam MacDonald’s Vision
+Adam MacDonald’s Vision Behind The Backcountry True Story

 He heard a noise coming from outside the tent, which sparked the idea for the movie script.